 How we handle your homeowners or condominium association in Harrisonburg

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-- Before you put a renter in your property in Harrisonburg
+- Before you move a tenant into your rental in Harrisonburg

 - Collections and evictions